-- 1. The following schedule is given for the last three days of the Spring Semester to allow for longer examination periods for courses that incorporate comprehensive exams as part of the requirements.
-Each exam is extended over two 50-minute periods. - 2.
-Instructors who do not require comprehensive examinations as part of their course(s) are asked to follow this schedule for their last class periods in order to prevent conflicts in the exam schedule. - 3.
-Saturday and evening classes as well as classes limited to calendar intervals shorter than the full semester schedule exams in the last class period. - 4.
-Classes listed "by arrangement" schedule exams by arrangement. - 5.
-Please note: The semester ends at 5:00 p.m. on the last day of the semester.
+The following schedule is given for the last three days of the semester to allow for longer examination periods for courses that incorporate comprehensive exams as part of the requirements.
+Each exam is extended over two 50-minute periods.
+Instructors who do not require comprehensive examinations as part of their course(s) are asked to follow this schedule for their last class periods in order to prevent conflicts in the exam schedule.

+Classes listed "by arrangement" schedule exams by arrangement.

+Please note: The semester ends at 9:10 p.m. on the last day of the semester.